JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 ## Inner-workings {#shiny-output-inner-workings}

-At the core, this consists in creating three functions; `boxxy`, `renderBoxxy` and `boxxyOutput` (analogous to `plot`, `renderPlot`, `plotOutput`) which are linked by an "output binding" in JavaScript.
+At the core, this consists in creating three functions: `boxxy`, `renderBoxxy`, and `boxxyOutput` (analogous to `plot`, `renderPlot`, `plotOutput`), which are linked by an "output binding" in JavaScript.

 The first function, `boxxy` will accept arguments that help define what is in the box.
 This function is generally useful to preprocess any of the arguments that are meant to produce the custom output.
-The `boxxyOutput` function essentially creates the scaffold of the HTML output (e.g.: `<div>`) as well as the dependencies.
-The `render*` function is perhaps more peculiar it should accept an expression and return a function.
+The `boxxyOutput` function essentially creates the scaffold of the HTML output (e.g.: `<div>`), as well as the dependencies.
+The `render*` function is perhaps more peculiar: it should accept an expression and return a function.

-Previous work with Shiny and JavaScript covered in this book had no dedicated "output" element that were placed in the Shiny UI.
-Therefore one had to use a function solely dedicated to importing the dependencies (e.g.: `usejBox`).
+Previous work with Shiny and JavaScript covered in this book had no dedicated "output" elements that were placed in the Shiny UI.
+Therefore, one had to use a function solely dedicated to importing the dependencies (e.g.: `usejBox`).
 However, since this is not the case here, the dependencies can be attached together with the output.

 Finally, the two R functions are "bound" JavaScript-side with an "output binding" that renders the data from the `render*` function with its `*output`.